lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-All1retries title='All-1 for Retries format, also called All-1 empty'}

-The values for R, N, T and M are not specified in this document, and are expected to be determined in other documents (e.g. technology-specific profile documents).
+The values for R, N, T and M are not specified in this document, and SHOULD be determined in other documents (e.g. technology-specific profile documents).

 ### ACK format